Cards management

 Personal Identification Number (PIN)Encrypted card password.
 Pismo randomly generates the initial PIN at card creation time.

-The PIN, PAN, CVV, and expiration date are automatically generated at card creation time.
+The PIN, PAN, and expiration date are automatically generated at card creation time.

 You can call the following API endpoints for a card's PIN: